rossgalloway/YAM-rePlanted/GovOps-Council.md

 ### Code and Smart Contracts

 - Routine, pre-approved interactions with the YAM governance contracts and treasury should be the main scope of work for the developers putting together the on-chain transactions.
 What defines a “routine” transaction should be defined and publicly stated with “off the shelf” code that can be plugged into the contract.
 Testing the contract also falls into this scope.
-See the list in teh second bullet point of the "role within YAM" section of this document.
+See the list in the second bullet point of the "role within YAM" section of this document.
 - Code that falls outside of the prior "off the shelf" classification is the responsibility of the Silo or Grantee that is requesting its inclusion.
 They should write and test the required code and either implement it in their own deployed contract that can be called by the monthly on-chain transaction, or they should coordinate with the Gov-Ops silo to include it directly into the main proposal contract.
 - High level review of new code and tests, and coordination of how it comes together is part of the scope of the Gov-Ops Council.
 - Successful Execution of on-chain contracts, including calling any additional functions on contracts after the governance and proposal contracts are executed.